The Garmin Forerunner 630 is a fantastic running watch with smart functionality and without the distraction of other sports.

-Additionally the battery life is phenomenal when compared to a smartwach such as an Apple Watch.
+Additionally, the battery life is phenomenal when compared to a smartwatch such as an Apple Watch.
 I got well over a week from a single charge wearing the watch the whole time and using the smart functionality too.

 To pair the watch with a smartphone (iPhone in my case) was nice and easy.
 Again, no need to look up how to do it.
 Get to the Bluetooth setting on the watch and use the app.
 Setting up notifications was also nice and easy.
 The notifications are basic and I would consider them as merely a nice-to-have.
 It would be unfair to pitch the watch as a smartwatch, it’s an impressive running watch with smart functionality as a bonus.